 Mrs D was involved in a road traffic accident in which she sustained a neck injury.
 The neck injury required operative treatment, and she was away from work following an operation to her neck.
-We recovered a total of £32,000 for Mrs D, which included damages for personal injury, care received, loss of earnings and operation costs.
+We recovered a total of £32,000 injury compensation for Mrs D, which included damages for personal injury, care received, loss of earnings and operation costs.

 Mrs X suffered a tearing injury whilst undergoing a beauty wax treatment.
 She suffered a laceration and psychological trauma for which counselling was recommended.
 She received £3,000 in settlement of her personal injury claim.

 Mr B was using a drill at work when the drill bit snapped and speared our client in his eye.
-We managed to successfully secure a full return to work for our client despite his injuries and also recovered him £120,000 after much negotiations.
+We managed to successfully secure a full return to work for our client despite his injuries and also recovered him £120,000 injury compensation after much negotiations.
 The defendants also argued that our client’s damages should be deducted for allegedly contributing to his accident.
 We fought for Mr B so he secured 100% of the damages to which he was entitled.
 His award included an award for pain, suffering and loss of amenity, past loss of earnings until he could return to work, care and assistance provided by friend and family and the client’s disadvantage on the labour market due to his injury.
 No stone was left unturned for Mr B – we even recovered the costs of attending a driver’s rehabilitation course.

 Mr H worked at the airport, unloading baggage from aircraft when his foot caught in loose netting causing him to fall from down to the ground and sustain an injury to his shoulder.
 The defendants again tried to reduce the client’s damages by 20% but we fought to secure Mr H a settlement on a full basis.
 Mr H returned to work following surgery on a part time basis and we secured his continued loss of earnings for life so he did not suffer financially through working part time.
 We secured a settlement for Mr H in the sum of £133,000.